JasonGROSSO/Moonshot-project/documents/technical/technical-specifications.md

 ## Dependencies

 - The project relies on the following key dependencies:
-  - vscode: Provides the API for extension development and integration with the editor.
+  - **vscode**: Provides the API for extension development and integration with the editor.
-  - typescript: Enables static typing and modern JavaScript features.
+  - **typescript**: Enables static typing and modern JavaScript features.
-  - eslint: Enforces code quality and style guidelines.
+  - **eslint**: Enforces code quality and style guidelines.
 - All dependencies are managed via npm and locked using package-lock.json for reproducible builds.

 ---

 ## Extensibility and Maintainability

-- The codebase is modular, with clear separation between extension logic and interpreter logic.
+- The codebase is modular, with a clear separation between extension logic and interpreter logic.
 - New features (such as additional language support or UI enhancements) can be added by extending the relevant modules in extension-src/ or interpreter-src/.
 - Documentation is provided in the documents directory, including functional and technical specifications, to support future development and onboarding.